-The Green Flag Award scheme is the benchmark national standard for parks and green spaces in the UK.
-It was first launched in 1996 to recognise and reward the best green spaces in the country.

-The Scheme is licensed to Keep Britain Tidy by Communities and Local Government (CLG) who own the green Flag Award Scheme.
+- 5.3.10 The Green Flag Award scheme is the benchmark national standard for parks and green spaces in the UK.
+It was first launched in 1996 to recognise and reward the best green spaces in the country. - 5.3.11 The Scheme is licensed to Keep Britain Tidy by Communities and Local Government (CLG) who own the Green Flag Award Scheme.
 Awards are given on an annual basis and winners must apply each year to renew their Green Flag status.
 As all green spaces are different, each site is judged on its own merits and suitability to the community it serves.

-East Herts has achieved 2 Green Flag Awards:

-- Southern Country Park achieved the coveted Award in 2008 and has successfully retained this every year since. - The Ridgeway Local Park gained our second Green Flag Award in 2009 and again has successfully retained it every year.

-Applications are judged against eight key criteria (See Appendix 5 for the Green Flag Criteria).

-The Council is proud of its two awards and we will continue to work hard to retain them.
+- 5.3.12 East Herts has achieved 2 Green Flag Awards: - Southern Country Park achieved the coveted Award in 2008 and has successfully retained this every year since. - The Ridgeway Local Park gained our second Green Flag Award in 2009 and again has successfully retained it every year. - 5.3.13 Applications are judged against eight key criteria (See Appendix 5 for the Green Flag Criteria). - 5.3.14 The Council is proud of its two awards and we will continue to work hard to retain them.
 The level of resources and capital investment to bring a park up to the required standard is considerable and given the current aims of the Council to ensure limited funds are used to their best advantage, we are not aiming at present to increase the Council's number of Green Flag parks.
 We are however ensuring that management plans consider the criteria as a fundamental part of the process to develop our parks.
-This way, we will gradually ensure that all our parks are looked after in a way that aspires to the Green Flag principals.
-In the future we will then be in a strong position to make the final investments required to achieve new flags.
+With this approach, we will gradually ensure that all our parks are looked after in a way that aspires to the Green Flag principals.
+In the future we will then be in a strong position to make the final investments required to achieve new flags should resources permit.